Close Menu

 You don’t need a lot of gear for a microadventure—just a bucket for treasures and the willingness to step outside!

-I’ve noticed that whenever my kids are bouncing off the walls, just ten minutes in the dirt completely shifts their mood.
-Screen-free activities don’t need to be complicated to have a big impact—sometimes a quick walk to the local park is all it takes to reset the whole afternoon.
+Screen-free activities don’t need to be complicated.
+Sometimes a quick walk to the local park is all it takes to reset the whole afternoon.

 Outdoor Microadventure Ideas for Kids to Try This Week